dbfl2026/db-work-samples/Systems/HubSpot-CRM-Data-Cleanup-Case-Study.md

-# HubSpot CRM Data Cleanup Case Study
+# HubSpot CRM Data Cleanup

 Imported a messy contact dataset into HubSpot Free CRM, cleaned and standardized records, documented free-tier limits, and built a workaround to keep secondary emails during merges.